Rawoochat/Rawoochats-Expanded-Vanilla/README.md

 # Rawoochat's Expanded Vanilla

-Another modpack with Vanilla feel.
-Just with our view of things :D
+Another Vanilla+ modpack, eh?

-## Description
+## Prelude

-Rawoochat's always cherished the simple and straightforward nature of Minecraft with absolute freedom for creativity and entertainment.
-Alas, we do accept the fact this game is nowhere near perfect and there's a lot of things we'd like to have changed.
-Luckly, Minecraft has one of the biggest and absolutely amazing modding community which can provide us with anything we could have asked for.
+Minecraft is a cult game and while it is simple, straightforward and intuitive, we find it a bit lackluster in temrs of functionality, QoL and graphics.
+Luckly, Minecraft's modding community is awesome and can provide us with everything we miss!

-We tried to combine mods from lots of independent (and not so much) developers to enhance Minecraft while keeping the feel of it.
+## Yeah, makes sense.
+What's next?

+This modpack aims to bring up the original to modern standards while keeping the familiar look and feel.

 ## Installation
 1) Clone or download the repository: